omsinghindia/Implications-of-Language-Choice-for-Algorithmic-Efficiency-in-Low-Power-Computing/README.md

+# Implications of Language Choice for Algorithmic Efficiency in Low-Power Computing

+## Abstract
+This repository accompanies the research paper "Implications of Language Choice for Algorithmic Efficiency in Low-Power Computing."
+The study investigates how the choice of programming language—specifically Python and C++—affects the computational efficiency of common algorithms on resource-constrained (low-power) systems.
+By benchmarking QuickSort, recursive Fibonacci, and matrix multiplication in both languages, we provide empirical evidence on execution time differences, scalability, and the impact of language-level optimizations (such as NumPy in Python).
+The results inform best practices for algorithm implementation in environments where power and performance are critical, such as embedded systems, IoT devices, and mobile platforms.

+## Project
+Modern computing increasingly relies on low-power devices, making algorithmic efficiency a key concern.
+While high-level languages like Python offer rapid development and ease of use, lower-level languages like C++ are often presumed to deliver superior performance.
+This project systematically compares the two languages across several classic algorithms, providing insights for researchers, engineers, and practitioners designing software for low-power environments.

+---

 # Algorithm Performance Comparison: Python vs C++

 This project provides a performance comparison between Python and C++ implementations of three common algorithms: